lolnate/vt-hunter/README.md

 2. Process the emails with email_to_db.py
 3. Review alerts with review_alerts.py
 4. Download and submit samples to your analysis module with process_downloads.py
+5. Run the collect_distribution.py script to download and store data from the live distribution feed.
+(Need unlimited API key)

 NOTE: When running in crontab, you need to cd to the vt-hunter directory first.
 Like so:
 ```